fhd/candor-cms/README.md

 ### Templates

-Templates provide a way to reuse code among pages.
+All files in the *templates* directory provide a way to reuse code among pages using the [mustache](http://mustache.github.com/) template language.

 ### Articles